Review and Drill – beginning consonant cards, a, i, o, u, e, th, sh, ch, wh

 /ā/ (Say the sound.) a (Say the letter as you Sky Write.) /ā/ (Underline the sound and say the sound.)

 “What is this word?
-Please underline the vowel.
-What sound does the vowel make?
 Can you put a magic e at the end of the word hat?
 Show me what the magic e does with his powers.
 What is the word now?”

 Repeat this activity with:

-Write the word some on the whiteboard.
-Say “This is the word some.”
+Write the word goes on the whiteboard.
+Say “This is the word goes.”

 “What is this word?
 Point to the word.
 Slide your pointer finger under the word while you read it.”
 Have student repeat this 3 times.